pykickstart/pykickstart/docs/kickstart-docs.rst

     configured with boot options so that the system could retrieve the Kickstart file) the device is reactivated to use the configuration specified in the Kickstart file.

+``--no-activate``

+    Prevents automatic activation of the device specified in the first network command.

 ``--nodefroute``